mobilehub/CoreTextToy/README.markdown

 * Support tags with attributes.
 This is important for the "a" tag.
 * Support _basic_ CSS styling (changing colour of text perhaps)
 * Support links
+* Support tags like "p" & "br" that don't style the text but do control flow.

 ### UIFont_CoreTextExtensions